 But ask yourself whether the mistake was an accident—usually the answer is yes.
 Rarely do kids make mistakes on purpose.
 She may have spilled all the cereal out of the box and onto the counter, but she was likely just trying to be more independent and serve herself breakfast.

 Reminding yourself that the mistake was an accident helps put the situation in perspective.
-Everyone makes mistakes, including us.
+We all make our own mistakes.
 How often have we gotten frustrated at our kids for spilling a cup of water, only to do the same thing ourselves?

-Free PDF: In The Power of Empathy, you’ll learn how empathy is the secret key that makes a huge difference in how we interact with our kids.
-Join my newsletter and download your copy below—at no cost to you.
-Trust me, you won’t want to pass this up:
+Free resource: Join my newsletter and grab your copy of The Power of Empathy!
+You’ll learn how empathy is the secret key that makes a huge difference in how we interact with our kids.
+Grab it below—at no cost to you:

 2. Thank your child

-When your child admits to making a mistake, thank her for telling you.
-Yup, before you even discipline, thank her for letting you know what happened.
+When your child admits to making a mistake, thank him for telling you.
+Yup, before you even discipline, thank him for letting you know what happened.

-Maybe she was rough housing with her brother and ended up pushing him too hard.
-Before telling her to be more careful or to not do that, thank her for telling you the truth.
+Maybe he was rough housing in the living room and ended up pushing his brother too hard, or didn’t clean his toys like he said he did.
+Before telling him to be more careful or to not do that, thank him for telling you the truth.

 3. Embrace mistakes as learning moments

 Common childhood mistakes make for awesome teachers.
 When your child makes mistakes, don’t make her feel ashamed for doing so.
-Common mistakes are healthy and helpful—they help her learn what to do and not do in the future.
-Mistakes are an inevitable part of life that we might as well make the most of.
+Making poor decisions can be healthy and helpful—they help her learn what to do and not do in the future.
+Mistakes are an inevitable part of life that we can make the most of.

 Rather than reprimand her, help her sort through her emotions and allow her to learn from her mistakes.
 She’ll know you have faith in her ability to try, fail, and eventually learn and succeed.

-Making mistakes helps her develop the coping mechanisms for controlling frustration and guilt.
-She’ll develop the thinking skills to decide how to make the situation better.
+Making mistakes helps her develop the coping mechanisms for managing frustration, anxiety, and guilt.
+She’ll build resilience and develop a growth mindset and the emotional skills to decide how to make the situation better.

 Read more about how to help your child embrace mistakes.